xujo85/TWRP_OFOX_PBRP_SHRP_Recovery_Builder/README.md

 # Recovery Builder for |TWRP / PBRP / OFRP / SHRP|
 Compile your first custom recovery via Github Actions.

 This repo comes from a long chain of forks and finally ended up with working shrp and some revamping of the workflow files to work for older android devices (tested with 9.0).

+It uses github noreply account (if u dont know what that is, read the last section in notes).

 If there are any issues relating the build tree info (not the workflow file config entries), feel free to open a pull request.